 In the mid 1970`s Allan`s son Peter returned to the farm and when neighbouring Parkwood Farm came in to the market, the family purchased it.
 At this time, there were dairy herds at both farms, but as quotas took hold, the two herds were amalgamated and the dairy unit at Parkwood grew, leaving Primrose Farm as the young stock unit and stables.

 Since the early days, the Appleton`s have been consistent winners of various farming awards.

 Grass and forage maize are the farms main crops, providing high quality feed for the 450 cow dairy herd and 250 young stock throughout the winter.
 During the Spring, Summer and Autumn, cattle graze the fields in a carefully planned rota to ensure best possible use of the grass.
 Their milk is sold through Arla and the Tesco Sustainable Dairy Group to be pasteurised for liquid supply through your local Tesco.

 Peter’s son Chris has now joined the business moving it into a fourth generation.

-Rented with Bates Green Farm by Stanley Ross McCutchan from the Michelham Priory Estate in 1921, after he moved back from Canada, having been wounded in the First World War whilst fighting with the Canadian forces
+Rented with Bates Green Farm by Stanley Ross McCutchan from the Michelham Priory Estate in 1921, after he moved back from Canada, having been wounded in the First World War whilst fighting with the Canadian forces, eventually bought in 1925.

 A 23 acre ancient deciduous oak wood with coppice of hornbeam, sweet chestnut and hazel